-Jan Zwartendijk was a Dutch businessman for Philips in Lithuania during WWII.
-He is credited for saving over 2,000 Jews through diplomatic visas issued for travel to Curacao.
+Jan Zwartendijk was a Dutch businessman for Philips Industries in Lithuania during WWII.
+He is credited for saving over 2,000 Jews through diplomatic visas issued for travel to Curacao in the Caribbean.

 Kaunas rolled up the sidewalks for our stay

 Kaunas was an infrastructure mess during our visit.
 Sidewalks all around the city were torn up for repaving.
-It literally looked like miles of sidewalks were missing, including the sidewalks on the main road outside Park Inn Kaunas.
+It literally looked like miles of sidewalks were missing, including the sidewalks on the main road outside Park Inn Kaunas hotel.